Leo11-strive/Leo-s-Notebook/docs/ZJU CS COURSES/COMPUTER ORGANIZATION DESIGN/Memory_Elements.md

 -------------------------------------
 ## Specifying Sequential Logic in Verilog
 * Specifying a clock:
-> A clock is not a predefined object in Verilog; instead, we generate a clock by using the Verilog notation $#n$ before a statement; this causes a delay of n simulation time steps before the execution of the statement.
+> A clock is not a predefined object in Verilog; instead, we generate a clock by using the Verilog notation #n before a statement; this causes a delay of n simulation time steps before the execution of the statement.
 In most Verilog simulators, it is also possible to generate a clock as an external input, allowing the user to specify at simulation time the number of clock cycles during which to run a simulation.
 ```verilog
    reg clock;
    always #1 clock=~clock;